sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-06-25T13:35:10.000Z**

-\#PowerAlert1
+**2023-06-28T04:10:28.000Z**

+\#LoadsheddingUpdate

-Loadshedding will be implemented at Stage 3 over the evening peak periods and suspended from midnight until 16:00 until further notice.
+Wednesday, 28 June 2023: Due to the delay in returning to service some generating units , Stage 2 loadshedding will be implemented  today at 07:00 until 16:00.
+Thereafter, Stage 3 loadshedding will be implemented from 16:00 until midnight.

+Eskom will… Show more